-In 2022, the Indian government notified the WTO of a new dairy certificate.
+In 2023, the Indian government notified the WTO of a new dairy certificate, which is an update to the version initially announced in 2022.
 This updated version continues the problematic non-science-based requirements of the prior version and now requires all countries exporting to India to attest to meeting Indian requirements.
 The new certificate language does not appear to be a genuine attempt to facilitate trade according to SPS and TBT principles.